 We live in a truly special country.
 But weak environment laws and government inaction have made Australia a world leader in extinction and deforestation.

-Self-interested corporations are riding roughshod over communities to damage our environment & health.
-They're taking advantage of our weak laws to trash our forests, wildlife & climate.
+Self-interested corporations are riding roughshod over communities to damage our environment and health.
+They're taking advantage of our weak laws to trash our forests, wildlife and climate.

 Australia’s failed national environment law

 The Environment Protection and Biodiversity Conservation Act 1999 (the EPBC) is Australia’s national environment law.
 It has a very important job.
 The EPBC is meant to stop threats to important habitat for threatened species like the Tasmanian devil, koala, platypus and Leadbeater's possum, safeguard our natural places and ensure all governments work together to protect Australia’s environment and natural diversity of life.

 If we had strong national environment laws, the Bramble Cay melomys would still be here.
 The government failed to fund the recovery plan that should have saved it from the effects of climate change.